How many ways are there to say hello in Italian?

 Good morning, I need to send this letter.

-Buondì is not a very common way to say hello in Italian, but it sure is one of the funniest ones.
+Buondì is not a very common way to say hello in Italian, but it is certainly one of the funniest.

 Compound: From buono, “good”, and dì, “day”

-At first glance it might look like a formal hello in Italian, but don’t be fooled: it isn’t.
-I would never use this greeting first thing during a job interview, nor would I use it with my boss at work.
+At first glance, this may look like a formal hello in Italian, but don’t be fooled: it’s not.
+I would never use this greeting in a job interview, nor would I use it with my boss at work.

-This is because buondì in itself is… merry.
+Because buondì in itself is… cheerful.
 Lively.
-It conveys cheerfulness that’s not always warranted in formal scenarios.
+It conveys a cheerfulness that isn’t always warranted in formal scenarios.

-What about using it with friends?
-There’s no problem, they would be impressed!
+What about sharing it with friends?
+No problem, they’ll be impressed!